hikogui/hikogui/docs/BON8.md

  * UBJSON (more data overhead)

 ## Encodig
-The code-unit 0x80-0xbf and 0xf8-0xff are outside the valid range of valid UTF-8 start-code-units.
-These codes can be used as start codes for other types of values.
+The idea of this encoding is that strings are encoded as UTF-8.
+UTF-8 has a lot of codes that fall within the invalid range which can be used to encode different kinds of data.

 All of these invalid UTF-8 start-code-units have been assigned below to reduce the ability to extent the format, and to improve compression of the data.

 ```
 message := value;